 Here’s a list of the main different types of car excess you may come across.

-Standard excess is the amount you have to pay when you make a claim on your car insurance (when applicable).
+Standard excess applies to all claims unless your policy states no excess applies to your claim.
 This is standard across all AAMI policies, unless otherwise stated in your PDS.

 Age/inexperienced driver excess

-Usually, if a driver is under 25 years old, or have had their licence for less than 2 years, you can expect to pay some sort of age/inexperienced driver excess.
+Usually, if a driver is under 25 years old you will need to pay an age excess (this includes a learner driver).
+If the driver is 25 years or over and has had their licence for less than 2 consecutive years or is a learner driver, you will need to pay an inexperienced driver excess.
+The age or inexperienced excess are in addition to the standard excess and any other excess that applies.
 On top of that, if they’re not listed on your policy, you could attract an even higher excess if they’re driving when an accident occurs.

 Driver history excess